dotnet/AspNetCore.Docs/aspnet/security/authorization/policies.rst

 Authorization Handlers
 ----------------------

+.. update ``AuthorizationHandlerContext`` to :dn:class:`~Microsoft.AspNetCore.Authorization.AuthorizationHandlerContext`

 An authorization handler is responsible for the evaluation of any properties of a requirement.
-The  authorization handler must evaluate them against a provided ``AuthorizationContext`` to decide if authorization is allowed.
+The  authorization handler must evaluate them against a provided ``AuthorizationHandlerContext`` to decide if authorization is allowed.
 A requirement can have :ref:`multiple handlers <security-authorization-policies-based-multiple-handlers>`.
-Handlers must inherit ``AuthorizationHandler<T>`` where T is the requirement it handles.
+Handlers must implement :dn:interface:`~Microsoft.AspNetCore.Authorization.IAuthorizationHandler`.
+Typically you'll inherit from :dn:class:`~Microsoft.AspNetCore.Authorization.AuthorizationHandler\<TRequirement>` where ``TRequirement`` is the requirement it handles.
+Each requirement must return `.Succeed()` on the ``AuthorizationHandlerContext`` for the authorization to succeed.

 .. _security-authorization-handler-example: